01.22.26

 Similarly, switching your phone off briefly may solve a problem.
 On powering back up, the phone refreshes its connection and frees up memory.

-If you’re on the latest software version and have tried Airplane Mode and turning the phone off/on, the next step is to remove and dust off the physical SIM card if your phone has one.
+If you’re on the latest software version and have tried Airplane Mode and turning the phone off/on, the next step is to take out the SIM and dust off the physical card — if your phone has that type of SIM card.

 The iPhone 14 and later models use an eSIM only, but most models before the 14 have a physical nano SIM card.